Prostate: Structure

 The internal structure of the prostate has been described using both lobes and zones.
 Because of the variation in descriptions and definitions of lobes, the zone classification is used more predominantly.

 The prostate has been described as consisting of three or four zones.
 Zones are more typically able to be seen on histology, or in medical imaging, such as ultrasound or MRI.
-The zones are:

 The "lobe" classification describes lobes that, while originally defined in the fetus, are also visible in gross anatomy, including dissection and when viewed endoscopically.
 The five lobes are the anterior lobe or isthmus, the posterior lobe, the right and left lateral lobes, and the middle or median lobe.

 Inside of the prostate, adjacent and parallel to the prostatic urethra, there are two longitudinal muscle systems.
 On the front side (ventrally) runs the urethral dilator (musculus dilatator urethrae), on the backside (dorsally) runs the muscle switching the urethra into the ejaculatory state (musculus ejaculatorius).

 Blood and lymphatic vessels

 The prostate receives blood through the inferior vesical artery, internal pudendal artery, and middle rectal arteries.
 These vessels enter the prostate on its outer posterior surface where it meets the bladder, and travel forward to the apex of the prostate.
 Both the inferior vesical and the middle rectal arteries often arise together directly from the internal iliac arteries.
-On entering the bladder, the inferior vesical artery splits into a urethral branch, supplying the urethral prostate; and a capsular branch, which travels around the capsule and has smaller branches which perforate into the prostate.
+On entering the bladder, the inferior vesical artery splits into a urethral branch, supplying the urethral prostate; and a capsular branch, which travels around the capsule and has smaller branches, which perforate into the prostate.

 The veins of the prostate form a network – the prostatic venous plexus, primarily around its front and outer surface.
 This network also receives blood from the deep dorsal vein of the penis, and is connected via branches to the vesical plexus and internal pudendal veins.
 Veins drain into the vesical and then internal iliac veins.

 The lymphatic drainage of the prostate depends on the positioning of the area.
 Vessels surrounding the vas deferens, some of the vessels in the seminal vesicle, and a vessel from the posterior surface of the prostate drain into the external iliac lymph nodes.
 Some of the seminal vesicle vessels, prostatic vessels, and vessels from the anterior prostate drain into internal iliac lymph nodes.
 Vessels of the prostate itself also drain into the obturator and sacral lymph nodes.